kestra-io/docs/content/blogs/2024-09-23-kestra-raises-8m-seed.md

 Kestra enables users to **orchestrate workflows in under 5 minutes** through:

 - **Seamless workflow design**: Easily build workflows through our intuitive UI or directly within your favorite IDE.
-- **500+ integrations**: Connect with key tools like Databricks, Snowflake, dbt, and Airbyte.
+- **500+ integrations**: Connect with major technologies incl.
+AWS, GCP, Azure, Terraform, Docker, GitHub, Kafka, Postgres, Redis, MongoDB, SQL Server, Databricks, Snowflake, dbt, Airbyte, and many more.
-- **Deploy anywhere**: Run Kestra on any cloud (AWS, Azure, GCP), on-premises, or even using Docker.
+- **Deploy anywhere**: Run Kestra on any cloud (AWS, Azure, GCP), on-premises, or even on your laptop using Docker.

 > _"Kestra is the unifying layer for our data and workflows.
 You can start small, but scale without limits."_, Leroy Merlin.